 The lure bird pole is placed in the corner of the “V” and the lure bird is given just enough line to reach the ground.
 Next, I have a pole, straight back, twenty feet from the first pole, with an eyebolt at the top.
 I run my lure line from the lure bird, through this eyebolt and back to the blind.
 This allows me to position my bait bird exactly in the center of the nets and it’s not necessary for my blind to be directly behind the nets.

 The English sparrow is the best bait bird and sometimes I use a lure pigeon on a separate pole about ten feet from the nets.
-The pole for your lure pigeon should be at least 10ft high so you can get the pigeon high into the air.
+The pole for your lure pigeon should be at least 10ft high (mine is 15ft high) so you can get the pigeon high into the air.
 The pigeon is used to lure in birds from a distance, once the bird is close enough to see the sparrow drop the pigeon and bring the merlin in to the sparrow.
 It’s important for the pigeon to be out of sight when it’s dropped, either into tall grass if available or you can even provide a bucket for it to hide in or dig a hole for the pigeon to hide in.
 Otherwise the merlin may keep coming at the pigeon and never see the sparrow.

 The background is the most important element for success.
 It’s very important to make sure you have a dark background.
 Stand about five feet away from your nets, on the side the merlin will be coming from, and get down on your hands and knees so you can see what the merlin will see.
 If you see sky behind the nets they are too visible.
 You need a dark background to make the nets disappear.
 If you don’t have such a natural background available there are a few props you can take with you.
 I have several small artificial Christmas trees I carry with me and I have found the best and easiest solution is camouflaged cloth stretched between two poles.